0000xFFFF/hcx-tools-extra/README.md

 ## Capturing hashes with raspberry pi and hcxdumptool
 ```
 hcx-rpidump                     - small script that starts hcxdumptool when wlan1
                                   device is connected to raspberry pi
+hcx-rpidump-install             - make systemd service and start it
+hcx-rpidump-filtergen "<BSSID>" - filter your own network from attack
 hcx-rpidump-wmenu               - rasberry pi waveshare menu for starting hcxdumptool
 ```

 ## Generate password wordlists for cracking